Worldwide, pornography is now being framed as a Public Health Crisis by many governments, health, violence prevention and advocacy organizations.

-An organisation that is part of our expert advisory panel, Culture Reframed, advises that pornography effects individuals, families, communities and the culture.
+An organisation that is part of our expert advisory panel, Culture Reframed, advises that pornography affects individuals, families, communities and the culture.
 Culture Reframed, drawing from over forty years of peer reviewed research, culled the following data on pornography:

 1) It has multiple harmful effects.

 - Limited capacity for intimacy

 - Increased engagement in risky sexual behaviours

 - Increased likelihood of perpetuating sexual harassment and rape

 - Decreased empathy for rape victims

 - Habitual/addictive use